-She continues the letter expressing her dissatisfaction and also took to social media to express her concern.
+She continued in the the letter to express her dissatisfaction and also took to social media to express her concern.

-It set off a brushfire of debate both, in favor of the ice cream shop and against.
+It set off a debate both in favor of the ice cream shop and against.
 Many news programs were talking about Dairy Air, but this wasn't quite the type of publicity the owners had hoped for.
-When DJs at a popular NJ radio show got in on the action, they came out in support of the ice cream parlor and then blasted Tingle and others for their positions.
+When DJs at a popular New Jersey radio show got in on the action, they came out in support of the ice cream parlor and then blasted Tingle and others for their positions.
 The debate continued for weeks, until it died down.
-By then, the damage had been done.

 Though there were residents who were against the logo, others supported the business, saying they were okay with the logo and claiming that the logo was funny or irrelevant.
 One such lifelong Montclair resident, who spoke on condition of anonymity, after hearing the news of Dairy Air closing, gave a compassionate response.